geocoder21/WhiteStarLine/Development.md

 >
 > 1 lidar unit = 10cm

-Given the parameters provided within task guidance (above) it was possible to identify raster pixels that contained ice and then extract the lidar value.
-It was decided to include both elements within a single function in order to increase efficiency, so the 'find_volume' function first identifies pixels containing ice, and then adds the lidar value in metres for that pixel to a 'volume' variable.
+Given the parameters provided within task guidance (above), the 'find_volume' function was developed to first identify pixels containing ice, and then add the lidar value in metres for that pixel to a 'volume' variable.
 Since each pixel has an area of 1m by 1m, this returns a cumulative volume value for the ice above the water.

-This function is called within the main program, using the radar and lidar data read in during the previous step.
+This function is called within the main program, using the data read in during the previous step.

 #### 3. Assess volume and mass of iceberg